Miro-H/CacheSC/README.md

 - Normalized: ![](./docs/imgs/openssl_aes_cbc_normalized.png)

 ### 2.3 Argon2d
 This is no full attack.
-It rather provides an entry point for an asynchronous attack to observe cache access patterns of passwords hashed with Argon2d.
-We argue in our [report](./docs/revisiting-microarchitectural-side-channels-Miro-Haller.pdf) that precise cache side-channel observations on Argon2d could be used for more efficient password cracking, bypassing the parameterisable number of passes over memory.
+It rather provides an entry point for an asynchronous attack which builds on observing cache access patterns of passwords hashed with Argon2d.
+We argue in our [report](./docs/revisiting-microarchitectural-side-channels-Miro-Haller.pdf) that precise cache side-channel observations on Argon2d could be used for more efficient password cracking, bypassing Argon's parameterizable number of passes through memory.

 Compile the attack by running the following in `./demo`:
 ```text
 $ ARGON_INCL=/path/to/argon2/include ARGON_LIB=/path/to/argon2/lib make argon2d-attacker argon2d-victim
 ```
-Where `ARGON_INCL` and `ARGON_LIB` point to the local installation of [Argon2](https://github.com/p-h-c/phc-winner-argon2) (defaults `/usr/include` and `/usr/lib/x86_64-linux-gnu`).
+Where `ARGON_INCL` and `ARGON_LIB` point to the local installation of [Argon2](https://github.com/p-h-c/phc-winner-argon2).
+Those variables are again optional and default to `/usr/include` respectively `/usr/lib/x86_64-linux-gnu`.

 Start the victim and (privileged) attacker using the following commands:
 ```text